pavan-kumar-99/medium-manifests/README.md

 - [ ] Elastic Search Hot-Warm-Cold Architecture using Elastic Operator
 - [ ] ML with Kubeflow
 - [ ] OPA Gatekeeper / JSPolicy
+- [ ] LongHorn.io

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

+## Sponsorship

+Do you want your product to be articulated and presented to the wider audience on my Medium Profile or Do you want to sponsor any of my upcoming articles?
+Please feel free to reachout to me here ( pavan1999.kumar@gmail.com ).